Commonly Asked Questions

 Our optimum trip size is 12-15 students with 4 instructors.
 We keep the student:instructor ratio 4:1 or smaller.

-Once you are accepted and send in your deposit, you will be sent a detailed “How to Fundraise for Crossings” packet that will include letters to send to your friends and family.
-You will also be assigned a fundraising mentor who will walk through your fundraising with you, every step of the way!
+Once you are accepted and agree to participate in LDW, you will be sent a detailed “How to Fundraise for LDW” packet.
+You will also be assigned a fundraising mentor who will walk through fundraising with you, every step of the way.